Coronavirus cases in Camden have surged by 2,925% in less than three weeks

 "They say when New Jersey catches a cold, Camden catches a flu," said Khan.
 "It's so true.
 When crisis hits, urban America is normally the last to be hit with it and also it hits us the worst.
 That kind of sums up where we're going to go with this."

-Indeed, Keashen said the county's contact-tracing investigations had found that when the virus first appeared in the Cherry Hill area, 40 percent of infections could be traced to travel abroad.
+Indeed, Keashen said the county's contact-tracing investigations had found that when the virus first appeared in the Cherry Hill area, 40% of infections could be traced to travel abroad.
 But no longer.

 "We're finding in the city of Camden, an individual may not know," Keashen said.
 "It's a community spread situation.
 Individuals who became impacted or tested positive unwittingly shed it to family members."